 Through analysis of the Causal-VGGT architecture, we observe that its KV cache exhibits structured sparsity along two complementary dimensions: \emph{spatial sparsity}, where tokens correlate with 3D positions and viewpoint changes, and \emph{temporal sparsity}, where certain tokens persistently contribute across frames.
 However, existing streaming-based approaches treat tokens uniformly, ignoring this structured sparsity, leading to premature eviction of informative tokens and unnecessary caching of transient ones.

-To address these limitations, we propose \textbf{STAC}, a plug-and-play framework for causal transformer-based 3D reconstruction that exploits structured spatio-temporal sparsity in the KV cache (Fig.~\ref{fig:teaser}).
+To address these limitations, we propose \textbf{STAC}, a plug-and-play framework for causal transformer-based 3D reconstruction that exploits structured spatio-temporal sparsity in the KV cache.
 Without additional training, STAC performs spatio-temporal KV cache compression for Causal-VGGT, enabling long-term reuse of informative tokens in a memory-efficient manner.
 Inspired by mechanisms of human memory, STAC maintains two complementary forms of memory.
 First, \textbf{Working Temporal Token Caching} maintains a short-term, high-fidelity working memory that retains recent observations together with a small set of persistent anchor tokens.
 It combines global reference tokens, a sliding local window, and dynamically selected anchors whose importance is updated via decayed cumulative attention, capturing short-term continuity while preserving globally important cues.
 Second, \textbf{Long-term Spatial Token Caching} maintains a geometry-aware long-term memory.
-Instead of storing all historical tokens explicitly, it organizes evicted tokens within a voxel grid and progressively merges them into compact voxel-level representations, preserving early-observed geometric information while bounding memory growth over long sequences.
+Instead of storing all historical tokens explicitly, it organizes evicted tokens within a voxel grid and progressively merges them into compact voxel-level representations, enabling efficient spatial retrieval of relevant tokens while preserving early-observed geometric information and bounding memory growth over long sequences.
 Finally, we introduce \textbf{Chunk-based Multi-frame Optimization}, which groups a small number of already arrived frames into temporal chunks for joint processing.
 This allows limited intra-chunk information sharing without accessing future frames, improving both reconstruction consistency and GPU utilization in the streaming setting.

-Our main contributions are summarized as follows: \begin{itemize} \item {We identify and analyze the structured spatio-temporal sparsity within causal transformer-based 3D reconstruction, motivating the design of a unified cache compression framework.} \item {We propose the Spatio-Temporal Aware Cache Compression module, consisting of working temporal caching, long-term spatial caching, and efficient token retrieval to enable compact and consistent memory management.} \item {We introduce a chunk-based multi-frame strategy that jointly refines consecutive frames, improving temporal coherence and leveraging hardware parallelism.} \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item {We identify and analyze structured spatio-temporal sparsity in causal-transformer 3D reconstruction, laying the foundation for a unified cache compression framework.} \item We propose a spatio-temporal aware cache compression module that integrates working temporal caching and long-term spatial caching for compact and consistent memory management in streaming 3D reconstruction. \item {We introduce a chunk-based multi-frame strategy that jointly refines consecutive frames, improving temporal coherence and leveraging hardware parallelism.} \end{itemize}

 To the best of our knowledge, STAC provides the first systematic study of \textit{training-free spatio-temporal KV cache compression} for causal transformer-based 3D reconstruction.
 Across standard benchmarks, STAC reduces memory usage by nearly 10$\times$ and achieves a 4$\times$ inference speed-up, while delivering reconstruction quality that remains virtually indistinguishable from full Causal-VGGT models.